OPERA PROGRAMS BERLIN

 ANASTASIA INNISS & JULIE WYMA

-The consultation consists of 2 individual sessions and is tailored to the individual needs of each artist:
+- 60-minute individual career sessions tailored to the individual needs of each artist:

 • standing out from the crowd in a highly competitive and saturated market;